- Best College Acceptance Gifts for the Class of 2021

 Why this Site is Valuable

-While competitive colleges will review how you did on your ACT or SAT essay, the scores that matter to most to ALL colleges when comparing how you did on one test versus how you did on the other test are the scores that this site asks you to report and convert above.
+The scores that matter to most to ALL colleges when comparing how you did on one test versus how you did on the other test are the scores that this site asks you to report and convert above.

 First, colleges are comparing your SAT composite (EBRW + M) score to your ACT composite (E + M + R + S) score.
-Then, colleges will also compare your SAT Essay score to your ACT Writing (essay) score.

 Comparing your SAT and ACT scores is incredibly frustrating if you don’t do it the right way.
 The above conversion calculators are valuable because they help you see things from the perspective of college admissions officers as they review test scores from students.
 Your job as a student is to put your best foot forward on your college application.
 This site helps you do just that by allowing you to gauge which test is your best test.